-To export the type definition for Task, type the following command, substituting your data for the arguments that are shown here, where CollectionURL specifies the URL of a team project collection, ProjectName specifies the name of a team project defined within the collection, and "DirectoryPath\FileName.xml" specifies the name and location for the file to export.
+To export the type definition for Task, type the following command, substituting your data for the arguments that are shown here, where CollectionURL specifies the URL of a project collection, ProjectName specifies the name of a project defined within the collection, and "DirectoryPath\FileName.xml" specifies the name and location for the file to export.
 Then choose Enter.

 witadmin exportwitd /collection:CollectionURL /p:"ProjectName" /n:"Task" /f:"DirectoryPath\FileName.xml"

 In a text editor or in Visual Studio, open the file you exported.

 FIELDSdefinition section, add this code snippet before the element for Remaining Work:

 <FIELD name="Completed Work" refname="Microsoft.VSTS.Scheduling.CompletedWork" type="Double" reportable="measure" formula="sum"> <HELPTEXT>The number of units of work that have been spent on this task</HELPTEXT> </FIELD> <FIELD name="Original Estimate" refname="Microsoft.VSTS.Scheduling.OriginalEstimate" type="Double" reportable="measure" formula="sum"> <HELPTEXT>Initial value for Remaining Work - set once, when work begins. </HELPTEXT> </FIELD>